C-H-Chien/Homotopy-Continuation-Tracker-on-GPU/README.md

 **(4) Reformation:** Use ``/auto-gen-tools/reformateStartSolsFromJulia.m`` matlab script to reformat start solutions.
 Edit the input/output file directory and the output file named ``start-sols.txt`` will be generated.
 For start coefficients, manually reformat them as they appear in the example. <br /><br />

 **STEP 3: GENERATE SYMBOLIC EXPRESSIONS OF JACOBIANS**<br />
 **(1) Generate raw format from M2:** Use Macaulay2 to generate the C code of the symbolic Jacobian evaluations.
-An example is provided in ``/example-polynomial-data/alea6/M2-Jacobian-Evluation-Ccode``.
+An example is provided in ``/example-polynomial-data/alea6/M2-Jacobian-Evluation-Ccode``. <br />
 **(2) Copy M2 generated C code to files:** Copy the generated C code to files.
 TODO

 # 6. Important Update Notice (Oct.
 9th 2022)